The Pros and Cons of living in San Miguel de Allende.

 4. Language

 Honestly, you can get by without speaking Spanish in San Miguel de Allende.
-Cindi does, but she has a lot of expat friends who don’t.
+Cindy does, but she has a lot of expat friends who don’t.
 Go to a bank, restaurant, supermarket etc and you’ll always have staff who speak English – just because this is San Miguel de Allende and because a significant percentage of their customers are foreigners.

 That, and the facilitators I mention above, mean that San Miguel is really quite an easy place to get by in English.
 For a foreigner who’s just moved from the US or Canada, that´s really something that makes life easier.